vincentspereira/Algorithmic-Trading-System/docs/PRODUCTION_DEPLOYMENT_GUIDE.md

 # Allow application ports (internal network only)
-sudo ufw allow from 10.0.0.0/8 to any port 8000  # Nautilus Trader sudo ufw allow from 10.0.0.0/8 to any port 3000  # Next.js
-sudo ufw allow from 10.0.0.0/8 to any port 3210  # Lobe Chat sudo ufw allow from 10.0.0.0/8 to any port 9092  # Kafka
+sudo ufw allow from 10.0.0.0/8 to any port 8000  # Nautilus Trader sudo ufw allow from 10.0.0.0/8 to any port 8001  # Auth Service sudo ufw allow from 10.0.0.0/8 to any port 3000  # Next.js sudo ufw allow from 10.0.0.0/8 to any port 3210  # Lobe Chat sudo ufw allow from 10.0.0.0/8 to any port 9092  # Kafka